griffin-hayes/docker/README.md

 ## What Docker Did

--Docker created an image that included the compiled code -The image was turned into a container that ran the program -It printed the output as if it was running on any computer
+1. Docker created an image that included the compiled code
+2. The image was turned into a container that ran the program
+3. It printed the output as if it was running on any computer

 ## Notes